sanyaade-teachings/thetaStudioReload/README.md

 ## Roadmap

-Note that the HyperApp project is under development, with ongoing changes/updates.
+Note that the HyperReload project is under development, with ongoing changes/updates.
 Estimated stable release September 30, 2013.

 An Android client app is also under development (will be followed by additional platforms).
-Currently the Android client app is unstable.

 <!--
 With the HyperApp mobile application (under development) you get additional functionlity: